gregcourville/VerySeriousButton-vsbutil/README.md

     ./vsbutil.py setkeys shift+h e l l o comma space w o r l d shift+1

 ## Notes:
 Configuration changes made by the "setjoy" or "setkey" commands are applied in RAM and will not persist across a reset unless you explicitly call the "saveconfig" command afterward.
-However, the "setkeys" command causes the configuration to be saved immediately
+However, the "setkeys" command causes the configuration to be saved immediately.

 ## Author:
 Greg Courville <Greg_Courville@GregLabs.com>